 Nestled in the heart of North Carolina, Fayetteville is an all-around charming place to visit.
 Though, impressive and exotic fares may not be the first thing that comes to mind for this humble haven.
-At first glance, it’s easy to think you’ll be relegated to curing cravings at chain restaurants or indulging in strip mall meals.
+At first glance, it’s easy to think you’ll be relegated to curing cravings at chain restaurants or indulging in strip mall meals when thinking about restaurants in Fayetteville.

 However, this charming city has more creative cuisine to offer than meets the eye and there are plenty of great restaurants in Fayetteville.
-We were delighted to discover an abundant array of dining destinations full of delicious dishes to try.
+We were delighted to discover an abundant array of dining destinations full of delicious dishes to try in this North Carolina city.

-There are classic Southern eats, modern farm-to-table feasts, and a variety of Asian eateries.
-Find out all about the secret foodie scene in Fayetteville with all of these culinary hotspots below.
+There are classic Southern eats, modern farm-to-table feasts, and various Asian eateries.
+Find out all about the secret foodie scene in Fayetteville with all of these amazing restaurants in Fayetteville.

 The Best Restaurants in Fayetteville